-All coronavirus (COVID-19) testing services must meet certain minimum standards set by the government.
+All COVID-19 testing services must meet certain minimum standards set by the government.
 Private sector testing providers must also complete a declaration stating that their tests meet these standards.

-The government has published guidance on the minimum standards that private providers of COVID-19 testing services must meet when offering the following services:
+The government has published guidance on the minimum standards that private providers of COVID-19 testing services must meet when offering:

-- general population testing services for people without COVID-19 symptoms (includes PCR and lateral flow tests)
+general population testing for people without COVID-19 symptoms (includes PCR and lateral flow tests)

-Click on the relevant HTML attachment above to read the minimum standards that apply to that scheme.
+See the relevant attachment above to read the minimum standards that apply.